dfyockey/RomanDigital/README.md

 >
 > A: Because I created the repository locally rather than on GitHub and forgot that client-side git hadn't yet changed the default main branch name from 'master' to 'main'.
 I should really change it soon because it looks *sooooo* 20th Century.

 > Q: "XIII:XXXVII...
-I get it... ;)  Was that intentional?"
+13:37... ;)  Was that intentional?"
 >
-> A: "Nope.
+> A: Nope.
 I realized just as I was taking the screenshot.
-Only a total dweeb would deliberatly do something like that.
-IMHO."
+Leet of you to notice.
+Only a total dweeb would deliberately do something like that, right?